railwayapp/docs/src/docs/reference/app-sleeping.md

 <PriorityBoardingBanner />

 App Sleeping allows you to increase the efficiency of resource utilization on Railway.
-It may reduce the resource usage cose of a [service](/develop/services) by ensuring you only use what you need, when you need it.
+It may reduce the resource usage cost of a [service](/develop/services) by ensuring you only use what you need, when you need it.

 ## What is App Sleeping?